How to Focus on Product Strategy Patterns, Not Templates

 - Do we know what our Winning Moves are, beyond a list of features?
 What might be missing?

-This high-level check will illuminate where your company stands on the three fundamentals of Product Strategy.
+This high-level check will illuminate where your company stands on the three fundamentals of Product Strategy–Independent of it's B2B or B2C nature.

 Aligning Product Strategy across all levels

 Product Strategy provides overarching guidance for tactical design and execution on a given playing field.
-In early stage companies, Company Strategy IS the Product Strategy.
+In early stage companies, Company Strategy is often the Product Strategy.

-Feature Strategy aims at winning goals on that playing field through chosen differentiation and targeted jobs worth solving.
-Features are discrete pieces of value that solve individual problems but contribute to the product's core use case.
+Feature Strategy aims at driving metrics that would tell you if you have won on your playing field through chosen differentiation and targeted jobs worth solving.
+Features are individual, but often bundled, pieces of value that solve user/customer/stakeholder problems but contribute to the product's core use case.
+Which Casey Winters calls Feature/Product Fit.

 Each level has its own internal context for a given team and external context in the marketplace.
-Each level has its own short-term and long-term action items.
 Once you can see these distinct levels and how they interact you can focus on defining and executing the Product Strategy that best serves your company at any given moment.

 Aligning Strategy across the levels of Company, Product, and Features can rely on the same Product Strategy patterns, but requires zooming-in and -out